 What’s more is our core computational linguistic algorithms are very accurate.
 We have world-leading scores for entity extraction, entity resolution and geotagging.
 We are also multilingual with entity extractors tuned in over 11 different languages.

 We understand that good police software should integrate with existing software investments and fit in or improve current processes.
 Good police software should produce intelligence products that are easy to disseminate within a police force but also with other law enforcement organizations.
 The Sintelix Web Services API provides a high level of flexibility, allowing integration with a broad range of systems.

 With Sintelix you can integrate with your email server using out of the box functionality, therefore automatically analyzing anonymous crime reporting or ad-hoc intelligence and collaborating that with more traditional data sources like internal intelligence reports.

-Sintelix provides out of the box integration with IBM i2
+Sintelix provides out of the box integration with i2 Analyst’s Notebook

-Sintelix also offers a seamless integration with the IBM i2 software range.
-Integration with IBM i2 allows forces to analyze both structured and unstructured data with power and ease with a complete end to end text intelligence solution.
+Sintelix also offers a seamless integration with the i2 software range.
+Integration with i2 Analyst’s Notebook allows forces to analyze both structured and unstructured data with power and ease with a complete end to end text intelligence solution.